open-feature/js-sdk/README.md

 ### Why standardize feature flags?

-Standardizing feature flags unify tools and vendors behind a common interface which avoids vendor lock-in at the code level.
+Standardizing feature flags unifies tools and vendors behind a common interface which avoids vendor lock-in at the code level.
 Additionally, it offers a framework for building extensions and integrations and allows providers to focus on their unique value proposition.

 ## 🔧 Components